MathStuff/Matrices/README.md

 C.iqr(n,as_quartiles) #Returns the nth column's iqr, give None to get all columns' iqr values.
 If first,second and third quartiles is desired, give as_quartiles parameter bool(True)

-C.sdev(n) #Returns the nth column's standard deviation, if None is given as an argument returns all columns' standard deviations
+C.sdev(n,population) #Returns the nth column's standard deviation, if None is given as an argument returns all columns' standard deviations.
+Give population parameter True if calculation is not for samples

+C.variance(n,population)#Returns the nth column's variance, if None is given as an argument returns all columns' variance.
+Give population parameter True if calculation is not for samples

 C.det #Returns the determinant of the matrix